BMW CEO says Russia assembly plant decision postponed

-FRANKFURT BMW (BMWG.DE) said it had postponed a decision about whether to build an assembly plant in Russia because of the uncertainty caused by the economic crisis, which has already caused sales of its cars in the region to fall by more than 40 percent in March.
+FRANKFURT May 6 BMW said it had postponed a decision about whether to build an assembly plant in Russia because of the uncertainty caused by the economic crisis, which has already caused sales of its cars in the region to fall by more than 40 percent in March.

 "Russia is a challenge for our company and we have asked ourselves how will things go on there", Chief Executive Norbert Reithofer told reporters on Wednesday, adding that a decision about whether to build an assembly plant in the region had been postponed.